 Her reputation as an activist comes from her role as one of the “founding mothers” of the breast cancer advocacy movement in the early 1990’s as one of the founders of the National Breast Cancer Coalition (NBCC).
 She continues this work by serving on the boards of the National Breast Cancer Coalition and Young Survival Coalition.
 She served on the National Cancer Advisory Board from 1998-2004 as an appointment of President Clinton.

 Dr. Susan Love is best-known as a trusted guide to women worldwide through her books, the Foundation website and social media.
 The completely revised sixth edition of Dr. Susan Love’s Breast Book termed “the bible for women with breast cancer” by The New York Times was released October 2010.
 It has been translated into German, Dutch, Chinese, Japanese, Spanish, and Hebrew.
 Dr. Susan Love’s Menopause and Hormone Book, first published in 1998 and revised in 2003, was one of the first to sound the alarm against the long-term use of postmenopausal hormones.
 Live a Little (Crown 2009) encourages women to take a reasonable approach to becoming healthy.

 A true visionary, Susan Love’s recent projects include the Love Research Army, a creative solution to partner people and scientists to accelerate breast cancer research.
 Since its inception in 2008, the Love Research Army has attracted more than 390,000 members who are willing to consider participating in research to find the cause and prevention of breast cancer.
-This novel initiative is moving more research from animals to people, democratizing the scientific process.
+This novel initiative is moving more research from animals to human participants, democratizing the scientific process.